Seven-Limit Just Intonation

 [P1, SpM3, P5] # [1/1, 9/7, 3/2]

 And these make a lot of sense to me.
-They're the most obvious septimal triads could you ask for.
+They're the most obvious septimal triads that you could ask for.
 So I'm glad that the scales that I like contain them repeatedly.
 I bet sub-minor and super-major, "Sbm" and "SpM", will keep coming up as consonant interval qualities in our investigations.

 These two chords show up twice each in the scales: